tastejs/todomvc/contributing.md

 - Make sure it hasn't already been submitted or declined by searching the issue tracker
 - Looking at our most recent [reference app](https://github.com/tastejs/todomvc/tree/master/examples/backbone)

 One of us will be happy to review your submission and discuss any changes that may be required before it can be included.
-Apps will typically land first in Labs, reaching the 'stable' mark once we and the community are happy with it.

 ## Browser Compatibility